zowe/zowe-cli/packages/secrets/src/keyring/EXTENDERS.md

 ## What is `keyring`?

 `keyring` is a cross-platform module meant to interact with OS (operating system) credential storage. `keyring` is written in Rust, and uses other Rust libraries to interface with credential storage APIs (application programming interfaces).
-It was designed to be a drop-in replacement for `node-keytar`, a Microsoft (formerly GitHub under "Atom") project that was archived on December 15th, 2022.
-For context, `node-keytar` has widespread use in multiple projects with over 500k weekly downloads - this library was created to avoid long-term conflicts/vulnerabilities that may arise with `node-keytar` now that it is no longer maintained.

 ## Why switch to `keyring`?

-By continuing to use `node-keytar`, it opens up the user to future problems with the library itself or its dependencies.
-Until Microsoft provides an update to the status of `keytar` on NPM, it is unknown whether the package will continue to be supported.
-As a result, there was a demand for a replacement that can function identically to the original module.
+As `node-keytar` is now unmaintained, there was a demand for a replacement that can function identically to the original module.

 As `keyring` was modeled after `node-keytar`, the same operations can be performed in credential storage: